Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 • Take everything out of your garage and sweep it thoroughly.

-• Sort through what you have and organize by category (e.g., lawn equipment, sporting gear, etc.)
+• Sort and categorize items like lawn equipment, sporting gear, etc.

 • Get rid of any broken, duplicate, or unnecessary items.